Logo

 The world has changed drastically since the Petrie excavations at Hawara that yielded the golden mummies found in the exhibition.
 Today new generations of Egyptologists are reassessing the archaeological material, revising the biases of past interpretation, and working toward redressing prejudiced views of Egypt and Africa that originated with the colonial history of Egyptian archaeology.
 Golden Mummies of Egypt is helping the field of Egyptology take a critical look at its past.
 Kudos to the Manchester Museum and Nomad Exhibitions for creating a mummy exhibition that is more than just about mummies.

-Caroline Rocheleau
+Picture of Caroline Rocheleau

 Caroline Rocheleau is director of research and curator of ancient art at the NCMA.